zawan1997/dllworkshop/README.md

-to checkout to develop branch before going to master git checkout -b develop master git push -u origin develop
+to checkout to develop branch before going to master git checkout -b develop master git add* (now its in develop branch) git commit -m "develop branch add" git push -u origin develop (push to remote git develop branch)

+after finishin, merge back to master git checkout master <to go into master and to make it default>
+git merge develop <to update master with things from develop>
+git push -u origin master <push to remote master>